-Showing a high level of professionalism when hiring developers gives potential employees the confidence that they’re making the right decision by going with your company.
+Showing a high level of professionalism when hiring software engineers gives potential employees the confidence that they’re making the right decision by going with your company.
 There should never be any doubt in an interviewee’s mind about your professionalism.
-And that means providing an experience emanating precisely why a coder should want to work for your company.
+And that means providing a candidate experience emanating precisely why they should want to work for your company.

 The interviewee and employer each have equal power when it comes to making the decision to work together.
-That being the case, employers have several duties to fulfill when conducting an interview, if they want to hire the best developers out there.
-Throughout this article, we’ll go over the elements many software development candidates look for in an interview with a company and how to provide the best candidate experience for them.
+That being the case, employers have several duties to fulfill when conducting an interview, if they want to hire the best software engineers.
+Throughout this article, we’ll go over the elements many software engineers look for in an interview with a company and how to provide the best candidate experience for them.

 An interview process without purpose is a ship without a sail.
 The point of the interview is twofold, and is the driving force behind the interview.
 Having a firm understanding of that purpose before conducting the interview is essential to the success of the interview process as a whole.

 1a.
-Their purpose for going through the hiring process
+Their purpose for going through the interview process

-On the one hand, you want to learn about the developer.
+On the one hand, you want to learn about the software engineer.
 How many years of experience do they have?
 Do they have a knack for project management?
-Questions like these will inform your perspective on what makes a great web developer.
+Questions like these will inform your perspective on what makes a great software engineer.

 1b.
-Your purpose for hiring a software developer
+Your purpose for hiring a software engineer

-Analyzing the interviewee’s soft skills is also necessary.
+Identifying desirable soft skills for the role is also necessary.
 Soft skills include communication, teamwork, adaptability, problem solving, critical observation, conflict resolution, and leadership.
 These professional programmer skills are intangible and hard to measure, but it’s important to get a sense of what it would be like to work with a candidate as a person, not just a coder.

 Understanding what desirable soft skills you are looking for and learning what desirable soft skills the developer has can provide you with a good idea of whether or not they’ll fit into your company culture.
 There are various elements in company culture, but it should be easy to determine if they’ll fit in.
 Do they share some or most of your company’s mission, values, ethics, expectations, and goals?

-During your hiring process, get a sense of the developer’s desired pay.
+During your hiring process, get a sense of the software engineer’s desired pay.
 Doing so saves worlds of headaches when talking compensation later in the process.
-This also gives the interviewee the chance to show the value they plan to bring to your company in exchange.
+This also gives the software engineer a chance to show the value they plan to bring to your company in exchange.

-2. The decision-maker’s role in hiring software developers
+2. The decision-maker’s role in hiring software engineers

 Anyone involved in the hiring decision should at the very least meet the candidate or talk to them.
 And don’t make candidates come back for another interview.
 Waste the interviewee’s time, and you’ll leave a bad taste in their mouth—a surefire way to deteriorate the developer’s trust in your company.

-Finally, let’s discuss the experience you should provide when you look to hire software developers.
-Conveying a professional experience throughout the process is an essential part of capturing high quality engineers in the market, and building a reputation that recruits even while you sleep.
-If you want the best, your entire hiring experience should be seamless, engaging, and memorable for them.
+Finally, let’s discuss the positive candidate experience you should provide when you look to hire software engineers.
+Conveying a professional experience throughout the interview process is an essential part of capturing high-quality software engineers in the market, and building a reputation that recruits even while you sleep.
+If you want the best, your entire hiring experience should be seamless, engaging, and memorable.